-If you love BBQ pork ribs but you really want to try something different, then this new rib recipe is just for you.
+If you really love BBQ pork ribs but you just want to try something different for a change, then this new rib recipe is perfect.

-A very easy recipe to prepare, the real secret behind the full flavor when cooking these pork ribs is the 24 hour marinating time.
+It's really very easy recipe to prepare, but the secret behind the full flavor when cooking these ribs is the overnight marinating time.

-Let these soak overnight to fully absorb the honey garlic and ginger flavors and you won't be disappointed.
+You really need to let these ribs soak overnight to fully absorb the honey garlic and ginger flavors for maximum flavor.

-Believe it or not these BBQ pork ribs can usually be cooked in about an hour but that really depends on how big the ribs are and how hot you decide to run your BBQ.
+Believe it or not these BBQ ribs can usually be cooked in about an hour but that really depends on how big the ribs are and how hot you decide to run your grill.

 If you prefer "low and slow" then just add a bit more to your cooking time and lower the temperature.